toniblom/python-data-analytics-course/A1-descriptive-analytics.md

 Of the columns used in this assignment, the age column has some missing values.

-Let's try to filter the data:
+Let's try filtering the data:

 ```python
 # Show male passengers that embarked in Cherbourg, travelled in 2nd class and survived